leathrum/asciisvg-f/README.md

 in terms of *not* supporting the earlier IE versions, but posting a message about browser support.
 I can also do the same sort of messaging more locally for later IE versions in the code for `foreignObject`, since the later versions of IE still don't support that tag.
+* I tried this in Wordpress with the MathJax plug-in, and it isn't working correctly, probably because of some timing-related issues with the plug-in.
+Need to look at this some more.
+If I put a file using this into an `<iframe>` in a Wordpress post, everything's fine, but if I try to include the library with a `<script>` tag, timing gets messed up and one of the scripts hangs.